smarty/changelog/cloud/us-autocomplete-pro-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## Important Note:
+`US Autocomplete Basic` has been deprecated.
+That API is accessed with the following URL: `us-autocomplete.api.smarty.com/suggest` We suggest you contact Smarty support for assistance in migrating to `US Autocomplete Pro`.

 ## 1.12.29 - 2025-07-01

 - Fixed issue where military UNIT addresses could not be found.